 MBBS admission in India till the year 2015 was a rigorous process with complications, creating confusion and chaos among the aspirants and parents.

-- However, things have changed from 2016.
+However, things have changed from 2016.
 There is only one entrance exam known as NEET.
-Instead of so many entrance exams those were existing before 2016.
+Instead of so many entrance exams, those were existing before 2016.

 A Single Window MBBS Admission Guidance

-- The information will help you take informed decision while taking admission in the medical college of your choice.
+- The information will help you take an informed decision while taking admission in the medical college of your choice.

 Entrance Examination –